Skip to main content

 • Any major psychiatric illness other than bipolar disorder

-Young Mania Rating Scale(YMRS)three months
+Young Mania Rating Scale(YMRS)

 The Young Mania Rating Scale (YMRS) is one of the most frequently utilized rating scales to assess manic symptoms

-Knowledge and attitudesthree months
+Knowledge and attitudes

 Knowledge and attitudes towards bipolar disorder measured by using a standard questionnaire

-Beck's Depression Inventory Scale (BDI)three months
+Beck's Depression Inventory Scale (BDI)

 The BDI is a measure of depression severity and has been used in several previous studies in Pakistan and is validated for use in Urdu.

-Short Explanatory Model Interviewthree months
+• Short Explanatory Model Interview(three months)